jandrejevic12/physical_learning/lammps_ext/README.rst

    $ git clone -b release https://github.com/lammps/lammps.git lammps

 2. Add the provided :code:`bond_harmonic_learning.h` and :code:`bond_harmonic_learning.cpp` to the :code:`lammps/src/MOLECULE/` directory of the LAMMPS code.
-The :code:`lammps/src/Makefile.list` should also be modified to include these files, as shown in the example :code:`Makefile.list`.
+The :code:`lammps/src/Makefile.list` should also be modified to include these files, as shown in the example :code:`Makefile.list` provided.

 3. Make a build folder in the `lammps` directory: